Food Fun & News

 “Brown sugar can last indefinitely, but will likely need to be softened,” Kaplan says.
 But don’t leave the open bag in your pantry and expect the quality to remain the same.
 Kaplan recommends moving it to an airtight glass jar, then stowing that somewhere cool, dark, and dry.
 White sugar can last indefinitely when stored that way too.

 “Salt is one of the world’s oldest flavorings, has a plethora of other uses, and it lasts indefinitely,” says Caleb Backe, health and wellness expert for Maple Holistics.
 “Place salt in a sealed container or ziplock bag, and keep it in a cool dry area.
 Unless dirt or bugs manage to get it, you are good to go.”
-Here are 11 more storage tricks to make your food last longer.
+These 11 storage tricks will help make other food last longer, so you have something to sprinkle your long-lasting salt on!

 “A staple of mankind, rice is eaten by more than half of the earth’s population, and many of whom depend on it for daily sustenance,” Backe says.
 “Get the uncooked rice into a container, or place the original bag in a freezer bag, and store in a cool, dry location.
 When stored properly, it can last indefinitely.”

 “Honey is an amazing food that never goes bad,” Varbonova says.
 “Scientists actually found honey inside of an Egyptian tomb that was 3,000 years old and still edible.
 Some companies put an expiration date on the package, and it can become crystallized, but it will actually keep on the shelf forever.”
-Check out these other 9 foods you never need to worry about expiring.
+Similar to honey, there are 9 other foods you never need to worry about expiring.